 The Zhan lab focuses on the pathogenesis and treatment of myeloproliferative neoplasms (MPNs).
 The MPNs are clonal stem cell disorders characterized by hematopoietic stem cell expansion and overproduction of mature blood cells.
 Patients with MPNs suffer from many debilitating complications such as leukemia transformation and arterial or venous thrombosis, with cardiovascular events being the leading cause of morbidity and mortality in these patients.
 The acquired kinase mutation JAK2V617F plays a central role in these disorders.
 Mechanisms responsible for the neoplastic stem cell expansion and hypercoagulability are not fully understood, limiting the effectiveness of current treatment.
 Our lab investigates the physiological effects and molecular mechanisms by which the JAK2V617F mutation alters endothelial cell and megakaryocyte function in the hematopoietic microenvironment to promote cancer stem cell expansion, and in the general vasculature to affect hemostasis and thrombosis in patients with MPNs.
 The ultimate goal of our research is to understand the fundamental principles of stem cell biology and develop more effective therapies for patients with MPNs and other hematologic malignancies.

-- Zhang H, Castiglione M, Zheng L, Zhan H. Cell competition between wild-type and JAK2V617F mutant cells prevents disease relapse after stem cell transplantation in a murine model of myeloproliferative ne oplasm. (under review)
+- Zhang H, Castiglione M, Zheng L, Zhan H. Cell competition between wild-type and JAK2V617F mutant cells prevents disease relapse after stem cell transplantation in a murine model of myeloproliferative ne oplasm.
+Experimental Hematology & Oncology.
+2021

-- Zhang H, Yeware A, Lee S, Zhan H. A murine model with JAK2V617F expression in both hematopoietic cells and vascular endothelial cells recapitulates the key features of human myeloproliferative neoplasm (under review)
+- Zhang H, Yeware A, Lee S, Zhan H. A murine model with JAK2V617F expression in both hematopoietic cells and vascular endothelial cells recapitulates the key features of human myeloproliferative neoplasm.
+Frontiers in Oncology.
+2021

 - Castiglione M, Zhang H, Kaushansky K, Zhan H. Cell competition between wild-type and JAK2V617F mutant cells in a murine model of a myeloproliferative neoplasm.
 Experimental Hematology.
 2021.